TheAIguy-dev/CraftGPT/README.md

 - `/gpt <text>`: Generates a response to the given text.
 Players must have the `craftgpt.gpt` permission to use this command.
 This command has a cooldown timer to prevent spamming.
 If a player attempts to use the command while it is on cooldown, they will receive a message indicating how long they must wait before using the command again.
 - `/newchat`: Clears the chat dialog.
 Players must have the `craftgpt.newchat` permission to use this command.

-Both commands have a cooldown timer to prevent spamming.
-The cooldown time can be configured in the `config.yml` file.
-If a player attempts to use a command while it is on cooldown, they will receive a message indicating how long they must wait before using the command again.

 ## Permissions
 CraftGPT provides the following permission nodes:
 - `craftgpt.reload`: Allows players to use the `/craftgpt` command.